 2. Convoying Manufactured Homes, Office Trailers, and Modular Buildings.
 No convoy of overwidth manufactured homes, modular buildings, or office trailers will include more than two (2) units between two (2) piloting/escorting vehicles.
-On those routes where pilot/escort vehicles are required in front and to the rear of an overwidth manufactured home or office trailer, two (2) units may travel in convoy between such pilot-ing/escorting vehicles.
+On those routes where pilot/escort vehicles are required in front and to the rear of an overwidth manufactured home or office trailer, two (2) units may travel in convoy between such piloting/escorting vehicles.
 On routes requiring only a front pilot/escort vehicle, the manufactured home or office trailer mover may have the option of convoying two (2) units between front and rear pilots/escorts.
 At no time will more than one (1) manufactured home or office trailer be piloted/escorted by one (1) pilot/escort vehicle.
 Maximum width of units in a convoy will be limited to fourteen (14') feet wide on black-coded routes and to ten (10') feet wide on red-coded routes of the Pilot/Escort Vehicle Travel and Vertical Clearance of Structures Map.
-Minimum spacing of approximately one thousand (1,000') feet will be maintained between all units in a convoy will be limited to orutes and seventy five (75') feet on red-coded routes of the Pilot/Escort Vehicle Travel and one hundred twenty (120') feet on the interstate during different time periods.
-Travel may resume at sunrise on Monday or the day following a holiday.
+Minimum spacing of approximately one thousand (1,000') feet will be maintained between all units in a convoy except when a pilot/escort is necessary to control traffic in turning movements.
+Maximum length of units in a convoy will be limited to one hundred (100') feet on black-coded routes and seventy five (75') feet on red-coded routes of the Pilot/Escort Vehicle Travel and one hundred twenty (120') feet on the interstate